14 amazing wildlife encounters to experience in NSW

 Pat sharks & manta rays

-You’ll change your mind about sharks and rays after a day at Irukandji Shark & Ray Encounter, where you can meet these beautiful creatures in a safe environment suitable for everyone.
+You’ll change your mind about sharks and rays after a day at Irukandji Shark & Ray Encounters, where you can meet these beautiful creatures in a safe environment suitable for everyone.
 Located at Anna Bay in Port Stephens, a recent renovation includes new enclosures set up to mimic natural environments, where you can learn about the importance of ocean ecosystems and the knowledgeable guides will teach you all about the many species that live here.
 If you prefer not to get too wet, you can stay at the edge of lagoon and admire the animals from a distance.
 Or wade in the shallows to feed and pat the many species of sharks and rays, or even don a wetsuit to get deeper.
 The centre also offers a guided snorkelling tours and a zebra shark encounter, a beautiful endangered creature that actually has spots, not stripes.

 Snorkel with turtles